eldrssn/airpods-scroll-trigger/README.md

 # Smooth scroll-triggered animation 🎉

 This web application created using modern technologies to demonstrate attractive and smooth animation when scrolling a page.
-The project is built using Vite, TypeScript, GSAP and the Locomotive Scroll library to control the scroll animation.
+The project is built using React, TypeScript, GSAP and the Locomotive Scroll library to control the scroll animation.

 ## Key Features: 🧑🏽‍💻